uva-cs/dsa1/README.md

 	- [Java Data Types](./java/Data-Types.pdf): Goes over the Java data types.
 	- [Python versus Java](./java/Python-Java-Comparison.pdf): A comparison of some simple python programs and their Java equivalent.
 	- [Eclipse Debugger Tutorial](java/eclipseDebuggerTutorial.pdf): A tutorial on how to use the debugger in Eclipse.
+	- [Java Style Guide](./java/CS2100_StyleGuide.pdf): A nice guide on styling your Java code correctly.
+Everyone should give this a read!!

 <a name="contributing"></a>Contributing to this Repository
 ----------------------------------------------------------